 Petitions allow the community to bring matters of concern to Council's attention.
 Council can be petitioned for any matter that comes under its jurisdiction.
+A petition must be received by Council seven (7) days prior to the meeting at which it is to be presented.

 - makes a request of Council, or expresses an objection or viewpoint